 If you consume cricket powder, you’re actually eating the entire cricket.

-United States Patent Application For Cricket Hair Protein Powder For Hair
+The United States Patent Application For Cricket Hair Protein Powder For Hair

 - Edible Cricket Composition For Preventing Hair Loss, Improving Hair Follicles and Promoting Hair Regrowth - the abstract states:

 "A hair regrowth (product) has been developed using edible crickets.
-Edible crickets are provided in the form of 60-100 g (grams) of powders.
+Edible crickets are provided in the form of 60-100 g (grams) of powders."

-The patent application states: "The intake rate of edible crickets is higher than those of synthetic medicines for promoting hair regrowth.
+"The intake rate of edible crickets is higher than those of synthetic medicines for promoting hair regrowth.

 It's also higher than prescription medicines designed to prevent hair loss.
+Edible crickets are used for pharmaceuticals, supplements, and cosmetics."

 Edible cricket protein contains iron (Fe), zinc (Ze), copper (Cu), and biotin (Biotin, Vitamin B7).